barumau/panlingue/eng/I-historia.md

 ## Naming confusion

-Risto decides to apply the agglutinative grammar to Pandunia calling this version of the language confusingly **Pandunia 1**.
+Risto decides to apply the agglutinative grammar to Panlingue calling this version of the language confusingly **Panlingue 1**.
-(In many programming languages indexing starts from zero, so the first version was then called **Pandunia 0**!)
+(In many programming languages indexing starts from zero, so the first version was then called **Panlingue 0**!)
-He records [a short greeting video in YouTube](https://www.youtube.com/watch?v=TgO8AwX4OCU) to showcase an early version of Pandunia 1.
+He records [a short greeting video in YouTube](https://www.youtube.com/watch?v=TgO8AwX4OCU) to showcase an early version of Panlingue 1.
-This branch of Pandunia is used between [2019](https://github.com/barumau/pandunia/releases/tag/v1.0) and [2021](https://github.com/barumau/pandunia/releases/tag/v1.1) but later in 2021 Pandunia switched back to the original track with analytic grammar.
+This branch of Panlingue is used between [2019](https://github.com/barumau/pandunia/releases/tag/v1.0) and [2021](https://github.com/barumau/pandunia/releases/tag/v1.1) but later in 2021 Panlingue switched back to the original track with analytic grammar.

     Figure.
 The tree of evolution of Panlingue and its sibling languages.

         ┌───────────┐  ┌───────────┐  ┌───────────┐
-        │ Panlingue │  │ Pandunia  │  │  Panglo   │
+        │ Panlingue │  │ Panlingue  │  │  Panglo   │
         └─────┬─────┘  └─────┬─────┘  └─────┬─────┘
               │1             │2             │3
               │              ├──────────────┘